-Chimney breasts and fireplaces

-Chilling breasts and fireplaces

-Repair category: 1

-Notes: Fireplaces have been removed/blocked, it is presumed adequate

-ventilation has been installed.
-Ventilators should be fitted to prevent the

-build-up of dampness within the chimney flue.

-Internal decorations

-Repair category: 1

-Notes: The property is in reasonable decorative order.
+CHARTERED SURVEYORS

 Cellars

-Cellars

-Not applicable.

-Repair category: Notes: · ·
+Repair category: Not Applicable.

-Notes: Not applicable.
+Notes: Not Applicable.

 Electric ity

-A

-Repair category: 1
+Repair category: 2

-Notes: The Institute of Electrical Engineers recommends that inspections and

-testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently

-constructed or re-wired properties will have installations which fully comply

-with IEE regulations.
+Notes: The electrics appeared along mixed lines.
+We recommended that the advice of a registered electrician be obtained.
+The Institute of Electrical Engineers recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IEE regulations.

-0.55

 Gas

-0

 Repair category: 1

-Notes: All gas systems and appliances should be tested and thereafter regularly

-maintained by a Gas Safe registered contractor.
-It should be confirmed

-that the gas systems and appliances within the property have been

-checked by a Gas Safe engineer within the previous 12 months.
+Notes: All gas systems and appliances should be tested and thereafter regularly maintained by a Gas Safe registered contractor.
+It should be confirmed that the gas systems and appliances within the property have been checked by a Gas Safe engineer within the previous 12 months.
 The gas systems and appliances were not tested as part of our inspection.

-Systems and appliances were not tested as part of our inspection.

-Water plumbing and bathroom fittings

 Water, plumbing and bathroom fittings

 Repair category: 1

 Notes: No tests have been undertaken of the system.
-The sanitary fittings are of modern style and appeared generally satisfactory commensurate with their type.
+The sanitary fittings are of modern style.
 Seals surrounding bath/shower units are frequently troublesome and require ongoing maintenance.
 Failure to seals can result in dampness/decay to underlying/adjoining areas.

 Heating and hot water

 Repair category: 1

 Notes: It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 A precautionary check of the heating and hot water system is advised.

-Drainage

-Repair category: 1
+We understand from the vendor that the boiler is to have its annual service within the following week and any documentation pertaining to such should be sought and held safe.

-Notes: All foul and surface water drainage is assumed to be to the main public sewer.
+Repair category: Notes: All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.